-Award-winning writer-illustrator, Antoinette Portis, author of ‘Hey, Water!’, has made another beautiful picturebook with this publication.
+A New Green Day is another beautiful picturebook from award-winning writer-illustrator, Antoinette Portis, author of ‘Hey, Water!’
 It seems simple and playful.
 And it is.
 But there are clever riddles on each spread that encourage us to turn the pages.
 Aimed at children up to age seven, it will engage even the youngest child.
 The text is lyrical and poetic; the illustrations are a beautiful mixture of ink, stamps, leaf prints, charcoal, and brushwork, all rendered in a range of earthy tones.

 The cover image shows us a little girl, with flying black pigtails, running joyfully barefoot across a green field.
 She is framed by green leaves.
 As she heads to the right-hand side of the cover, we are compelled to turn the page.
 The endpapers are a restful dark green with horizontal slashes of a lighter shade, like dappled sunshine in a wood.
 The front matter features a cricket and leaf prints and, like the cover and endpapers, provides hints that the book is to do with the natural world.
 The opening spread shows us the first riddle.
 It is placed carefully on a square of golden paint: “Morning lays me on your pillow, an invitation, square and warm.
 Come out to play!”
 We turn the page to see who is speaking.
 It is sunlight.